RealTime

 The GloWorld Finishing School is one of 100 village schools in Mumbai, India.
 Here, English teacher Theresa Micheal explains how she takes up current affairs with her students in an effort to foster greater awareness and a peaceful and tolerant attitude.

-In discovering the youth for human rights web site, Theresa says she found exactly what she needed for that endeavor.
+In discovering the Youth for Human Rights website, Theresa says she found exactly what she needed for that endeavor.
 After receiving her human rights education package, she promptly distributed the What Are Human Rights? booklets to her class.

 The response astounded her.
 After learning their fundamental rights and the responsibility that comes with knowing them, students who had previously been violent and rude suddenly stopped.
 They began respecting each other.
 Several students even organized a bonfire to burn the drugs they had been taking and to symbolize a fresh start.